How to cope if you're suffering from SAD this winter, from lifestyle changes to light boxes

-It's thought to be triggered by a lack of daylight, with the eye failing to send effective 'wake up' messages to the brain, due to low light levels.
+It's thought to be particularly triggered by a lack of daylight, with the eye failing to send effective 'wake up' messages to the brain, due to low light levels.
+Essentially, a disrupted circadian rhythm (your body's internal clock), can lead to symptoms of SAD.

-Currently, it's estimated that SAD affects around two million people in the UK.
+Currently, it's estimated the condition affects around two million people in the UK.
+This includes people of any age, including children.

-"Many of us may experience a lack of energy, low mood and change in sleeping patterns during the winter – especially after the clocks change.
+"Many of us may experience a lack of energy, low mood and change in sleeping patterns during the winter – especially after the clocks change [which occurred at the end of last month].
 If these changes interfere with your everyday life you may have seasonal affective disorder," explains Fatmata Kamara, mental health nurse adviser at Bupa UK.

-"Reduced sunlight has also been linked to a drop in serotonin levels (a hormone that stabilises mood and wellbeing) and an increase in melatonin (a hormone which regulates sleep cycles)," adds Kamara.
+Looking to winter, with SAD sometimes referred to as 'winter depression', symptoms can be more apparent and severe.
+"Reduced sunlight has been linked to a drop in serotonin levels (a hormone that stabilises mood and wellbeing) and an increase in melatonin (a hormone which regulates sleep cycles)," adds Kamara.
 "Changes to these hormones can also trigger feelings of depression."

 Seasonal Affective Disorder (SAD) symptoms